An Angkor cycling guide

 Recommended Temple Order: Lolei, Preah Ko, Bakong

-Located 13km east of Siem Reap, the Roluous Group represents the origins of religious stone construction in the area, so these temples are the early models for the later greatness of Angkor.
+Located 13km east of Siem Reap, the Rulous Group represents the origins of religious stone construction in the Angkor area, so these temples are the early models for the later greatness of Angkor.
 The road is smooth and well-paved, with plenty of regular traffic, so looping back along the rural dirt roads makes for a less stressful return.
 Overall an easy day of cycling and good preparation for the humid dense jungle riding where the main temples sit.

 Day Two (47km)

-This day concludes with a long ride home in the darkness, well worth it after a relaxing sunset at the hilltop tree-topped temples at Phnom Bok.
+This day concludes with a long ride home in the darkness, well worth it after a relaxing sunset at the hilltop temple on Phnom Bok.
 Along the way plenty of worthwhile stops are available once branching off from the main Angkor road.
-The side of Angkor Wat's massive moat gives way to a few kilometres of jungle before Prasat Kravan emerges from the high walls of green.
+The side of Angkor Wat’s massive moat gives way to a few kilometres of jungle before Prasat Kravan emerges from the high walls of green.
 Smaller enclosures hold a few remaining brick carvings, a contrast to the massive crumbling sprawl of Banteay Kdei.
-The baray of Sra Srang holds some prized moments of peace, away from the hordes of sellers around most temples.
+The baray of Srah Srang holds some prized moments of peace, away from the hordes of sellers around most temples.
 Before turning east into the countryside, the massive towers of Pre Rup hold an excellent view over the terrain.
 Banteay Samre lies past a crossroads, but then hundreds of stairs await before the final destination.
 Phnom Bok is not home to an unobstructed sunset, but the light reflecting onto its ruins, with trees emerging from a pair of buildings, is a wonderful setting for a private Angkorian moment before a relaxing, but dark, return back to Siem Reap.
-Don't forget your headlamp, relying on approaching headlights might be a tad dangerous.
+Don’t forget your headlamp, relying on approaching headlights might be a tad dangerous.